 What would we be surprised to learn about you?

-Everybody knows that I like road bikes and playing golf.
+Everybody knows that I like biking and playing golf.
 My father taught me to play golf when I was seven so I guess it is surprising that I am not a better player after 50 years of practicing.